Our Approach to Teaching and Learning

 'The hallmark of successful individuals is that they love learning they seek challenges they value effort and they persist in the face of obstacles.'
 Professor Carol Dweck.

-All Saints School is a school committed to 'Learning without Limits’.
+All Saints School is a school committed to learning without limits.
 This means we believe that there is more in everyone than we think.
-Labels for children can inadvertently limit our expectations of them but here at All Saints we believe every child is intelligent and extraordinary.
+Labels for children can inadvertently limit our expectations of them but here at All Saints we believe every child is talented and extraordinary.
 We want all our children to leave our school with the knowledge and the skills they will need to lead a flourishing life, and to have the disposition to help others' to do so too.

 To make this happen we believe:

 - all children and adults can be trusted to learn if the conditions for learning are right;

 - in working hard, effort is key - effort creates success;

 - courage and compassion are essential to all learning.

 Our school is a place that values quality, character, standards and craftsmanship.
 It is a school where children are always encouraged to do real work for a real purpose whenever we can.
 Our children are taught how we can all work together to help make our school and the world a better place.